 Where Do Cruise Ships Dock in Key West?

-There are 3 cruise ship docks – Pier B, Mallory Square and the Old Mole (located in the Truman Annex).
+There are 3 cruise ship docks – Pier B (a privately owned pier ship dock behind Margaritaville Key West Resort and Marina), Mallory Square and the Old Mole (located in the Truman Annex).

 Most ships dock at either Pier B or Mallory Square – which are both adjacent to the Old Town section of Key West.
 A 5-minute shuttle ride takes passengers from the Old Mole dock into the Old Town area where many tourist attractions and points of interest can be found.